acoli-repo/AURIS/guidelines/draft/refexp.md

 Common types of SMs include:

--   NP with an indefinite article (if subsequently referred to):
+-   NP with an indefinite article (if subsequently referred to), e.g., *a fox*:

 	> (12.a) *There is a \[a <u>fox</u>\] running across the street. <u>It</u>'s fast!.*
 	> (12.b) *I last saw \[a <u>fox</u>\] about three years ago! <u>It</u> came from the forest.*